diogoff/real-time-tomo/README.md

-# real-time-tomo
-Source code for a real-time tomography project
+# Real-time Plasma Tomography for JET